NRCHKB/node-red-contrib-homekit-docker/README.md

 - `arm32v7` : based on linux Alpine - (i.e. Raspberry Pi 2, 3, 4)
 - `arm64v8` : based on linux Alpine - (i.e. Pine64)

-**Note**: Currently there is a bug in Docker's architecture detection that fails for arm32v6 - eg Raspberry Pi Zero or 1.
+**Note**: Currently there is a bug in Docker's architecture detection that fails for arm32v6 - e.g. Raspberry Pi Zero or 1.
 For these devices you currently need to specify the full image tag for arm32v6.

 **Note**: As of Node-RED 2.0.0 release NodeJS 10 is considered deprecated.
 Next major NRCHKB release will drop require NodeJS >= 12.
 Using `latest-12` you can use our image with Node-RED 2.0.0 already!